 - 1. Ensure the information received is the information sent and document all occasions of user access that result in the submission. - 2.
-Make reasonably certain the person accessing the system and submitting the form is the person identified on Form W-9S. - 3.
-Provide you with the same information as the paper Form W-9S. - 4.
+Make reasonably certain the person accessing the system and submitting the form is the person identified on Form W-9S. - Provide you with the same information as the paper Form W-9S. - 4.
 Be able to supply a hard copy of the electronic Form W-9S if the Internal Revenue Service requests it.

 Also, if an electronic Form W-9S is used to obtain the borrower's certification that all the loan proceeds are solely used to pay qualified higher education expenses, your electronic system must require, as the final entry in the submission, an electronic signature by the borrower whose name is on Form W-9S.
 The signature authenticates and verifies the submission.
-See Announcement 98-27, 1998-1 C.B.
-865.
+See Announcement 98-27, which is on page 30 of Internal Revenue Bulletin 1998-15 at www.irs.gov/pub/irs-irbs/irb98-15.